mbortolon97/ipfp-hpc-cluster/README.md

-# ipfp-hpc-cluster
+# [HPC Project] High performance IPFP

-This repository contain a implementation of the IPFP that work on large HPC cluster
+This repository contain an implementation of the **Iterative Proportional Fitting Procedure** (IPFP) which can be run on large HPC cluster.

-# Compile from source
+This implementation is thought to speed-up the the IPFP step used by [Albani et al.](https://www.nature.com/articles/s41598-021-88281-w#citeas), where they use this algorithm to forecast how many people will frequent a **point of interest** (eg. restaurants, shops, ...) in a given hour of the day.

+### Useful Links

+- ...

+### How to run the code

+_needs testing_

 To compile from source execute:

 ```
 cd ipfp-hpc-cluster
 mkdir build